ipython/ipython-website/index.rst

 Announcements
 =============

+- **Book**: Cyrille Rossant has published the second edition of the IPython minibook:
+  `Learning IPython for Interactive Computing and Data Visualization
+  <books.html>`_,
+  for which `Damian Avila <https://github.com/damianavila>`_ was a technical reviewer.
+We thank Packt Publishing for donating a portion of the proceeds from this book to support IPython's development.

 - **IPython/Jupyter is hiring postdocs**: the project has `two postdoctoral positions open at UC Berkeley <http://blog.jupyter.org/2015/11/19/project-jupyter-is-hiring-two-postdoctoral-fellows-uc-berkeley>`_.

 - **IPython 4.0**: We are pleased to announce the availability of IPython 4.0, aka The Big Split, splitting the monolithic IPython repo into smaller subpackages.